 This Strategic Summary presents the key messages and decisions of the Asset Management Plan.
+The full Plan will be published online.
 The Strategic Summary and AMP are supported by 15 Asset Class Management Plans (ACMP's).
 These provide technical analysis across major asset classes.
 Figure 1 details the full document set.